Hidden-Histories/Public-Resources/documentation/CreatingAssetBundles.md

 ![CreateAssetBundle_BuildAssetBundle2](images/CreateAssetBundle_BuildAssetBundle2.png)

 .
-# Uploading Your Asset Bundle to Your porPOIse account
+# Upload Your Asset Bundle to Your porPOIse account

 This requires accessing your Unity project folder on your hard drive, and your porPOIse account on the Hidden Histories server.